lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/pytorch.md

     marie@alpha$ pip install torchvision --no-deps
     ```

-    Using the **--no-deps** option for "pip install" is necessary here as otherwise the Pytorch version might be replaced and you will run into trouble with the cuda drivers.
+    Using the **--no-deps** option for "pip install" is necessary here as otherwise the PyTorch version might be replaced and you will run into trouble with the cuda drivers.

 On the **ML** partition: